ECE-FIG/BCycle-Data-Analysis/README.md

 -See how traffic varies on various days of the week

--Compare BCycle traffic data with holiday data, landmark data, etc
+-Compare BCycle traffic data with holiday data, landmark data, etc.